Farzy/farzy.org/content/books/batman-année-un-par-frank-miller-et-david-mazzucchelli/index.en.md

 lastmod: 2020-05-21T00:17:16+02:00
 draft: false

-description: "I'm not a big reader of American Comics, I really have very few of them, but as a few months ago our comics bookseller…"
+description: "I'm not a big reader of American Comics, I really have very few of them, but since a few months ago our local comic bookstore…"

 tags:
  - Bande Dessinée